 Atlanta Public Schools Mask-Optional Protocol

-- The final installation of air purifiers in all APS classrooms effective 2/28/2022;
+- Air purifiers in all APS classrooms (effective 2/28/2022),

 - Ongoing vaccination events in partnership with the Fulton County Board of Health, C.O.R.E., and Viral Solutions

-- And regardless of vaccination status, students and staff exposed to a positive COVID-19 case should continue to wear a mask for the full 10 days after exposure (per Georgia Department of Public Health (DPH) recommendations)
+- And regardless of vaccination status, students and staff exposed to a positive COVID-19 case should continue to wear a mask for the full 10 days after exposure (per Georgia Department of Public Health (DPH) quarantine recommendations).